Universiteit Leiden

 In your first year you will follow core courses designed to give you a basic understanding of the history, cultures, and contemporary societies of South and Southeast Asia.
 In addition you will follow elective courses of your own choosing.
 You choose to study one of four languages: Hindi, Sanskrit, Tibetan, or Indonesian.
 This language study makes up a third of your study programme in years one and two.
 In your first year you also choose between introductory courses on three major religions of the region, Buddhism, Hinduism, and Islam.

 In year two you will select one of two fields of non-language specialisation: Modern South and Modern Southeast Asia, or Classical Cultures of South and Southeast Asia, each with a range of courses to choose from.
-It will also be possible to follow one course from the other track if you wish so.
+You will also have the option to follow one course from the other track.
 In addition you will attend a seminar in which you will learn to develop your academic skills, and continue studying the language you chose in the first year.

 The whole of the first semester of the third year is spent abroad for language immersion.
-Those studying the Indonesian language will go to Gadjah Mada University in Yogyakarta, students of Hindi to the University of Hyderabad, and those studying Sanskrit or Tibetan to a European University.
+Those studying the Indonesian language will go to Gadjah Mada University in Yogyakarta, students of Hindi to the University of Hyderabad, and those studying Sanskrit or Tibetan to the Rangjung Yeshe Institute in Kathmandu, Nepal.

 You can also watch mini-lectures about a variety of topics in South and Southeast Asian Studies in the Online Experience module.